 Pharaoh ants are relatively straightforward to identify but the same can’t be said for sugar ants.
-The term sugar ant is unfortunately used loosely to refer to any small, house ant that is attracted to sweet or sugary foods.
-From this description alone, people often bundle together pharaoh ants, acrobat ants, pavement ants and odorous house ants among others.
+The term sugar ant is unfortunately used loosely to refer to any small, house ant that is attracted to sweet or sugary foods that can damage your home.
+From this description alone, people often bundle together pharaoh ants, acrobat ants, pavement ants, and odorous house ants among others.
 Strictly speaking though, sugar ant is a very specific species of ant native to Australia so it is highly unlikely that you have a ‘real’ sugar ant problem in Ontario.
-Call the Exterminators if you need an ant control exterminator and continue to read if you want to know differences between pharaoh and sugar ants.
+Call the Exterminators if you need an ant control exterminator and continue to read if you want to know the differences between pharaoh and sugar ants.

 Apart from the obvious differences in appearance, there are two other ways to tell apart pharaoh ants from sugar ants.
 Keep in mind that pharaoh ants are far more common in this part of the world than true sugar ants and you are probably dealing with an infestation of the former rather than the latter.
 Additional differences between the two types of ants include;

 Sugar ant is a specific species of ant called the Camponotus consobrinus.
 The ants are found both outdoors and indoors and range in size anywhere from 2 to 15 millimeters.
 The male sugar ant is entirely black while the female worker has an orange-brown colored body.

 Pharaoh ant is the ant species Monomorium pharaonis and is found almost anywhere in the world including the Americas, Europe and Southeast Asia.
 The ant is about 2 millimeters in size and has a light brown to yellow color.
 The ant looks almost transparent.
 The abdomen appears darker than the rest of the body.